amirh3sam/MySQL_Dbeaver_Xampp_Localhost/README.md

 ```
 ![image](https://github.com/amirh3sam/CreateDataBase_Localhost/assets/69331074/283f9ea0-9da1-47c6-ab92-61e00e65c7e8)

-and run the code
+and run the code.

 after you run the code you will see this

 ![image](https://github.com/amirh3sam/CreateDataBase_Localhost/assets/69331074/572aa68d-6145-43ab-a933-eea5465b440d)

-now its time to insert :The MySQL INSERT INTO Statement:
+now its time to insert data into the Table :
+The MySQL INSERT INTO Statement:

 ```Javascript
 INSERT INTO table_name (column1, column2, column3, ...)